 Scout XP849 has been on long term loan from a private individual since October 2010.
 It is presented in the colours and markings of the Empire Test Pilots School.

 An impression of the museum’s Westland Scout in what may have been its original camoulflage and registration

 Scout XP849 is wearing a false registration.
 The real XP849 is another Scout which is based in New Zealand and is in flying condition.
-The correct registration of the museum’s aircraft is XP895 and the illustration above is an impression of how it may have looked in army service.
+The correct registration of the museum’s aircraft is XP895 and the illustration above is an impression of how it may have looked in British Army service.